Image biomarker standardisation initiative: Intensity-volume histogram features P88C

 \section{Intensity-volume histogram features\id{P88C}}

-The (cumulative) intensity-volume histogram (IVH) of the voxel grey level set $\mathbf{X}_{gl}$ of the ROI intensity mask describes the relationship between discretised grey level $i$ and the fraction of the volume containing at least grey level $i$, $\nu$ \citep{ElNaqa2009}.
-Dependent on the imaging modality, the calculation of IVH features requires discretising $\mathbf{X}_{gl}$ to generate a discretised grey level voxel set $\mathbf{X}_{d,gl}$.
-Moreover, the total range $\mathbf{G}$ of discretised grey level values with discretisation interval $w_d$ should be provided or determined.
-The total range determines the range of discretised grey level values to be included in the IVH, whereas the discretisation interval determines the difference between adjacent discretised grey levels in the IVH.
-For images with definite intensity units, the discretisation interval matches the bin width for discretisation.
-However, it differs for images with arbitrary intensity units.
-For consistency of IVH metric comparisons, it is recommended to use a range $\mathbf{G}$ as defined by the re-segmentation range whenever it is possible for imaging modalities with definite intensity units (both discrete and continuous cases).
+The (cumulative) intensity-volume histogram (IVH) of the set $\mathbf{X}_{gl}$ of voxel intensities in the ROI intensity mask describes the relationship between discretised intensity $i$ and the fraction of the volume containing at least intensity $i$, $\nu$ \citep{ElNaqa2009}.

+Depending on the imaging modality, the calculation of IVH features requires discretising $\mathbf{X}_{gl}$ to generate a new voxel set $\mathbf{X}_{d,gl}$ with discretised intensities.
+Moreover, the total range $\mathbf{G}$ of discretised intensities and the discretisation interval $w_d$ should be provided or determined.
+The total range $\mathbf{G}$ determines the range of discretised intensities to be included in the IVH, whereas the discretisation interval determines the intensity difference between adjacent discretised intensities in the IVH.